12.23. DD 23: Taler KYC

 12.23.4.1.
 Terminology

 • Check: A check establishes a particular attribute of a user, such as their name based on an ID document and lifeness, mailing address, phone number, taxpayer identity, etc. Checks may be given context (such as whether a customer is an individual or a business) to run correctly.
 Checks can also be AML staff inserting information for plausibilization.
-Checks result in an outcome being decided by an external AML program.
+Checks result in attributes about the account’s owner which are given to an external AML program together with the context to determine an outcome.
+KYC checks are always specified with a fallback measure to be taken if the check fails.

 • Condition: A condition specifies when KYC is required.
 Conditions include the type of operation, a threshold amount (e.g. above EUR:1000) and possibly a time period (e.g. over the last month).

-• Configuration: The configuration determines the legitimization rules, and specifies which providers offer which checks at what cost.
+• Configuration: The configuration determines the legitimization rules, and specifies which providers offer which checks.

 • Logic: Logic refers to a specific bit of code (realized as an exchange plugin) that enables the interaction with a specific provider.
 Logic typically requires configuration for access control (such as an authorization token) and possibly the endpoint of the specific provider implementing the respective API.

 • Measure: Describes the possible outgoing edges from one state in the state machine (including how to show the current state).
-Each edge is given some context and a check to be performed as well as a program to decide the outcome and the next measure.
+Each edge is given some context and a check to be performed as well as an AML program which determines the outcome.
+We generally distinguish between “original” measures (defined globally in the exchange configuration) and “custom” measures (defined specifically for an account by AML staff).

 • Provider: A provider performs a specific set of checks at a certain cost.
 Interaction with a provider is performed by provider-specific logic.